Is this topic for you?

 - Natural family planning (also called fertility awareness) can work if you and your partner are very careful.
 You will need to keep good records so you know when you are fertile.
 And during times when you are fertile, you will need to skip sex or use a barrier method.

 - Permanent birth control (sterilization) gives you lasting protection against pregnancy.
 A man can have a vasectomy, or a woman can have her tubes tied (tubal ligation).
 But this is only a good choice if you are sure that you don't want any (or any more) children.

-- Emergency contraception is a backup method to prevent pregnancy if you forget to use birth control or a condom breaks.
+- Emergency contraception is a backup method to prevent pregnancy if you didn't use birth control or a condom breaks.

 For hormonal or barrier methods to work best, you have to use them exactly the way your doctor or the package instructions say.
 Even then, accidents can happen.
 So it is a good idea to keep emergency birth control on hand as backup protection.
 You can buy "morning-after pills," such as Plan B, in most drugstores without a prescription.

 The best method of birth control is one that protects you every time you have sex.
 And with many types of birth control, that depends on how well you use it.
 To find a method that will work for you every time, some things to think about include:

 - How well it works.
 Think about how important it is to you to avoid pregnancy.
 Then look at how well each method works.
 For example, if you plan to have a child soon anyway, you may not need a very reliable method.
 If you don't want children but feel it is wrong to end a pregnancy, choose a type of birth control that works very well.

 - How much effort it takes.
 For example, birth control pills may not be a good choice if you often forget to take medicine.
 If you are not sure you will stop and use a barrier method each time you have sex, pick another method.